ElusiveMonni/monni_docs/docs/modules/points-section/systems.md

 ---
 To prevent Discord servers from overusing Monni's resources, there are restrictions to the number of systems which can exist in a single server.

-This limit is 10 systems for a normal server, and \[NUMBER] for a premium server.
+This limit is 10 systems for a normal server, and 20 for a premium server.